gsdlab/vpdev/README.md

 ```
 .                                       // current folder (i.e., Server)
-Server                                  // the feature : Server
+Server Backends help                    // the list of features using `lpqName`s
 ./server.js, ./config.json              // name or mask or list of a concrete file(s)
 processManagement::timeout              // features of server.js
 ```